 Giving back is also a core part of the studio's culture.
 The studio is a fixture in the community, performing at parades, ceremonies, and local events.
 In 2017, the studio raised over $7500 to fund a clean water well in Uganda via Global H2O through the Make A Splash Initiative.
 In 2018, the students raised $6000 for the Me Fine Foundation. with A Concert For The Kids.
-This year, the studio will host two major service initiatives: a free training and empowerment event titled Girls Geared For Greatness and Luck Be For Lemmon, a benefit show for the Frankie Lemmon Foundation.
-Service projects are regularly held throughout the year, and the focus on philanthropy is one of Chasta's favorite accomplishments within Stage Door Dance.
+In 2019, the students raised $9000 for Frankie Lemmon School.
+This year, our fundraiser will benefit Comfort Zone Camp.
+Service projects are regularly held throughout the year, and the focus on peer to peer philanthropy is one of Chasta's favorite accomplishments within Stage Door Dance.

 Chasta is also the founder and director of the dance program at the Carolina Country Club.
 Chasta authored a dance patch program, Make Every Dance Step Count, for the Girl Scouts of the Carolina Coastal Pines and served as the Founder/Director of the Sightless Rhythm Tap Project at the Governor Morehead School for the Blind.
 She also remains heavily involved with local theatre groups and has had the privilege of directing and/or choreographing shows for the following companies: Raleigh Little Theatre, Theatre In The Park, North Raleigh Arts & Creative Theatre, Deep Dish Theatre, Athens Drive High School, Clayton Youth Theatre, and Clayton High School.
 She currently serves on the Board of Directors for North Carolina Theatre.

 Chasta is a member of Dance Masters of America, where she is certified by exam to teach ballet, tap, jazz, and acrobatics, and Dance Educators of America, where she is certified with high honors in ballet and jazz.
 She also serves on the Leadership Council of the Junior League of Raleigh and on the Selection and Symposium Committees for the Park Scholarship Program at NC State University.